 However, COVID-19 restrictions required everyone to limit unnecessary travel and face-to-face contact.
 That meant doctors and patients had to be able to see and share health data online.
 Today, laboratories can email their test results or send them straight to a clinic or hospital’s database.
 Soon everybody will carry his full life Electronic Health Record in the format of a credit card.

 Of course, the primary concern is how to digitize health records and ensure data security and privacy.
 How do you upload a patient’s health records, how can you make that information easy for doctors to use, and how can you prevent that health information from leaking?
 Both the law and medical ethics require Patient-doctor confidentiality.
 Blockchain technology is a way to ensure privacy and safety.

 That’s why one of the long term challenges of digital health technologies is data security and access.
 Even if the COVID-19 vaccine promises that one day we will be able to confidently and safely use traditional health services, everyone now sees the potential to speak to a doctor anytime and anywhere.
 This is just the beginning of digital health care.
 Health information technologies will revolutionize how to deliver health.
 The question is not when but how fast?

 Even before COVID-19, wearable devices were already trendy.
-Apple, Samsung, and other top brands already sold watches that could measure your blood pressure, pulse rate, sleep patterns, stress levels, and the number of steps you take a day.
+Apple, Samsung, and other top brands already sold watches that could measure your blood pressure, pulse rate, sleep patterns, at home-electrocardiograms, stress levels, and the number of steps you take a day.

+Some wearables have even been cleared by the FDA, which guarantees their quality and reliability.
 These devices also empowered doctors to get more accurate health data.
 They can diagnose the problem, adjust maintenance medication, and spot possible complications earlier.